 This page contains information on the commonly used precious metals.

 I do not normally work in Welsh Gold as I find it very difficult to be sure it was mined in Wales.
 If you buy Welsh gold please ensure that there is a guarantee of substance that it is Welsh gold.
 If you buy jewellery that claims to have Welsh gold in it, ensure that there is a clear indication of how much Welsh gold is in the piece.
 It requires very sophisticated (and expensive) analysis to distinguish between gold originating in Wales and other parts of the world.
 One final warning rose gold is readilly available and is not an indication that it is Welsh gold.
 Buyer beware.

 You will find an interesting and amusing piece on Welsh gold on the David Morgan website www.davidmorgan.com.
 The piece is well worth reading.

-Rhodium plating is widely used in jewellery manufacture to produce a uniform hard, white and bright finish which does not tarnish.
+Rhodium plating is widely used in jewellery manufacture to produce a uniform hard, white and bright finish which a high tarnish resistance.
 It is used on platinum for brightness;on white gold to produce an even colour (batches of white gold can often have different tones of white), and on silver to cover fire stain and prevent tarnishing.
 Rhodium is one of the platinum group of metals, very expensive, currently the most expensive precious metal, and is only suitable in jewellery for plating purposes.